 Pycnanthemum muticum (Mountain Mint) - Native!
 As the summer advances, the new leaves of Mountain Mint assume a silvery white coloration to the point where they look like small white pointsettias!
 The small pink flowers are a great butterfly attractant and the foliage is deliciously aromatic.
 A wonderful deer resistant native!

 Rodgersia pinnata ‘Fireworks’ (Featherleaf Rodgersia) – Tall, rose-red flowers appear above dramatic red margined large leaves.
-Best grown moist shade or in soils that are enriched with humus, it reaches 3’ in height.
-Due to the late frost, this crop was lost in 2012.
+Best grown moist shade or in soils that are enriched with humus, it reaches 3’ in height. .

 Rohdea japonica (Nippon Lily, Sacred Lily) – An interesting low growing lily that more resembles a coarse grass than a lily!
 The small white flowers appear within the foliage in spring, to be replaced by red fruits that are very showy against the evergreen foliage during the winter.
 Provide it with a shady location in well-drained but moist locations.
 Performs admirably on moist banks alongside a stream, which are very moist to wet during the winter and dry during the summer.
 Very deer resistant!